Maniruzzaman Islamabadi: Anjuman-i-Ulama-i-Bangala

 In 1913, Moniruzzaman Islamabadi along with Maulana Abul Kalam Azad, Mohammad Akram Khan, Abdullah al-Baqi and Dr Muhammad Shahidullah led the organising of the Anjuman-i-Ulama-i-Bangala with headquarters in Kolkata.
 One of the objectives of this organisation was popularising Bengali language among the Muslim middle class.
 When the Anjuman-i-Ulama-i-Bangala merged into Jamiat Ulema-e-Hind, in 1921, he became the founder of its branch in Bengal, the Jamiat-i-Ulama-i-Bangalah.
 He founded the Chittagong branch of the organisation and himself became its president.

 Through the Anjuman, Islamabadi addressed social ills that plagued the Muslim society like dowry, excessive mahr and young child marriage, without registering the age of consent.
-Due to its involvement Islamabadi's involvement with the Krishak Praja Party, the Anjuman viewed the Muslim League as repugnant, lacking religiosity and "not being true Muslims."
-However, by the 1930s the organisation became too innocent of the reality of a "dissociation of modernity and democracy" and many of its members, including Mohammad Akram Khan abandoned the organisation and joined the Muslim League.
-This made Islamabadi a lonely voice, and he suffered from depression.
+Islamabadi was disgusted with the Muslim League, which he viewed as elitist, lacking piety, and not "true Muslims".
+All the same, by the mid-1930s many Anjuman members, including Mohammad Akram Khan, abandoned Anjuman for the Muslim League.
+Political scientist Ranabir Samaddar described Islamabadi as "a lonely voice marked by loss, disappointment, and despair" thereafter.

 Death and legacy

 He was a critic of the Pakistan movement and lived his life at Kolkata after the partition of India, where he died.

-Islamabadi was a preacher who wanted to give Bengali Muslims a new identity by purifying the modern and invoking universal morality.
+Islamabadi was a preacher who wanted to give Bengali Muslims a new identity by invoking universal morality to purify the modern.
 He wanted to establish an Islamic university in Chittagong but the lack of funds and circumstances of the time did not favour his efforts.